It’s 3 o’clock

 Sanding sugar or granulated sugar

 - In a small bowl, combine flour, cocoa powder, baking soda, and salt.
 Set aside.

-- In a stand mixer fitted with a paddle attachment (or in a large mixing bowl and a standard mixer), beat the melted butter and both sugars on medium speed until light and fluffy.
+- In a stand mixer fitted with a paddle attachment (or in a large mixing bowl and a standard mixer), beat the melted butter and both sugars on medium speed until light.
 Beat in the egg; add vanilla, and coffee crystals.
 Beat until just blended.

 - Add the flour mixture, and gently blend until well combined.